ryarasi/vidhya-io-api/README.md

     2. The database can be explored and modified by visiting `localhost:5000` in the browser.
     3. The email and password are available in the `docker-compose.yml` file under `environment` in `pgadmin4`.
 16. Using data fixtures:-
-    1. In order to get a JSON file of the data in a table, use `docker-compose run web python manage.py dumpdata app_label.ModelName > specific_file.json`
+    1. In order to get a JSON file of the data in a table, use `docker-compose run web python manage.py dumpdata vidhya.UserRole > ./vidhya/fixtures/roles.json`
-    2. In order to load the data from the file to a table use `docker-compose run web python manage.py loaddata specific_file.json`
+    2. In order to load the data from the file to a table use `docker-compose run web python manage.py loaddata ./vidhya/fixtures/roles.json`

 ## Troubleshooting:-